msalehisedeh/popup-lite/README.md

 Added option to add icon on left side of title if you plan to see an icon on the pop window.

 # Version 1.1.1
-Added ability for the embeded component to reset the popup title.
-If your component implements popupTitle() method, you will have opprtunity to reset the title based on a particular state.
+Added ability for the embedded component to reset the pop-up title.
+If your component implements popupTitle() method, you will have opportunity to reset the title based on a particular state.
 Let's say, you have a login panel and want to flow through forgot password and registration fields.
 Then, it will make sense to change panel title when you are in a different flow.

 # Version 1.0.1
 removed css attribute which was adding page height to the browser view port.